gorkemsaka/Flickr-API-MVVM/README.md

 # About This Project
-- This app built as a first project and it's for improving MVVM and API skills.
+- This app built as first project and it's for improving MVVM and API skills.
 It contains some 3rd Parties Libraries (Alamofire, AlamofireImage, SnapKit).
 - The Flickr Clone app has 2 different screens.
 First one displaying whole recent photos timeline that posted by flickr users.
 Secon screen displaying the post infortmation that selected by click.